Traffic Studies

 Preston Avenue Corridor

-Considering future traffic demands along Preston Avenue between 14th Street and Circle Drive, a comprehensive review has been conducted.
+A comprehensive review was conducted to consider future traffic demands along Preston Avenue between 14th Street and Circle Drive.
 During the consultation and review process, the City was able to identify current and future operations of the roadway and needs and priorities.
-As a result of this review, the Transportation Division has developed a number of modifications and improvements to the Preston Avenue Corridor.
+As a result of this review, the Transportation Department has developed a number of modifications and improvements to the Preston Avenue Corridor.

 Southwest Transportation Study